The Card

 );

-Props are a very simple mechanism for transferring data to components, and it usually doesn't cause any difficulties.
-The main thing to remember when working with props: is that they can't be changed.
-Primarily because of the way React works, it simply won't get you anywhere, and second, React has an entirely different mechanism for dealing with changeable state, which we'll look at later.
+Props are a simple mechanism for transferring data to components, and it doesn't cause any difficulties.
+The main thing to remember when working with props is that we can't change them.
+It is so firstly because of the way React works.
+It won't get you anywhere.
+And secondly, React has an entirely different mechanism for dealing with the changeable state, which we'll look at later.

-When working with props, it's often necessary to pass many parameters, or these parameters are present in the code as an object.
-In this case, you can simplify the transfer by using a spread operator.
+When working with props, we often have to pass many parameters, or these parameters are present in the code as an object.
+In this case, you can simplify the transfer by using a spread operator:

 const params = {